General Basketball Rules

 - Kindergarten and 1st Grade - No pressing will be allowed.
-The defense must stay “below” an imaginary line extending parallel with the mid court line and located at the top of the key.
-Teams must penetrate the imaginary line within 10 seconds of each possession or a violation will be called.
+The defense must stay within the black 3pt line.
+Offense must penetrate the black 3pt line within 10 seconds of each possession or a violation will be called.
 If the ball returns above imaginary line, a new 10-second count will begin.

 - 2nd Grade - No pressing will be allowed

 - 3rd Grade - Pressing allowed at the 2 min mark of the last half/last 2 minutes of the game.

 - 4th Grade and up - No restrictions